Nadir crater: Impact event

-The crater features all characteristics of an impact crater: appropriate ratio of width to depth, the height of the rims, and the height of the central uplift.
-It was formed at or near the Cretaceous–Paleogene boundary about 66 mya around the same time as the Chicxulub crater.
-Numerical simulations of crater formation suggested a sea impact at the depth of around 800 m of a ≥400-m asteroid.
+The buried crater features all characteristics of an impact crater: appropriate ratio of width to depth, the height of the rims, and the height of the central uplift.
+The Nadir Impact occurred at or near the Cretaceous–Paleogene boundary around 66 million years ago, around the same time as the Chicxulub Impact.
+Numerical simulations of crater formation suggested a sea impact at the depth of around 800 m of a ≥400-meter asteroid.
 It would have produced a fireball with a radius of >5 km, instant vaporization of water and sediment near the seabed, tsunami waves up to 1 km high around the crater and substantial amounts of greenhouse gases released from shallow buried black shale deposits.
 A magnitude 6.5±– earthquake would have also been produced.
 The estimated energy yield would have been around 2e19 J.

 In 2024, detailed seismic data analysis (specifically, from reflection seismology) confirmed the impact origin of the structure beyond reasonable doubt.

 To obtain a more precise and narrowly constrained age of the crater, which currently has an uncertainty about one million years, drilling sediment cores from the crater and testing of minerals from the crater floor is key and has been proposed.

 Impactor

-The impactor is estimated to be around 400 m in diameter, roughly equivalent to the size of the Bennu asteroid.
+The impactor is estimated to have been around 400 m in diameter, roughly equivalent to the size of the Bennu asteroid.
 The authors of the paper speculated that it may have been part of a binary asteroid with the Chicxulub impactor or part of an impact cluster, but it is also probable that it is unrelated.
-Impacts similar in size to Nadir occur on average every 50,000 to 100,000 years.
+Impacts similar in size to the Nadir Impact occur on average every 50,000 to 100,000 years.